Data intelligence empowering business strategy

 James Mulvenon

-Dr. Mulvenon has spent the last thirty years building teams of Chinese linguist-analysts to support the objectives of a wide range of government, military, and commercial customers.
-In 2013, he co-authored Chinese Industrial Espionage, which is the first full account of the complete range of China’s efforts to illicitly acquire foreign technology, and contributed multiple chapters to China’s Quest for Foreign Technology: Beyond Espionage, which was published by Routledge in September 2020.
-Dr. Mulvenon is regularly invited to address senior government, military, and commercial audiences on China topics, and his comments have appeared in the Wall Street Journal, New York Times, and other international media outlets.
+As a prolific thought leader and author, James co-authored Chinese Industrial Espionage, the first comprehensive account of China’s efforts to illicitly acquire foreign technology.
+He has contributed to China’s Quest for Foreign Technology: Beyond Espionage and his doctoral research on the Chinese military’s commercial activities was published in Soldiers of Fortune.
+He is regularly invited to address senior government, military, and commercial executives, and has been featured in The Wall Street Journal, The New York Times, and other international media.

 Leah